-Horses advancing to the Finale will take part in a jog inspection on the Friday prior to the Finale.
+Horses advancing to the discipline championships will take part in a jog inspection on the Friday prior to the championships.
 This inspection will be overseen by a panel of veterinarians and the Ground Jury.
-See the appendix for more information about Finale jogs.
+See the appendix for more information about championship jogs.